 As we approach World Mental Health Day, we are looking at mental health as our topic this month.
-We have also launched our new L2 Award in Mental Health Awareness which includes Mental Health First Aid.

 As fitness professionals dealing with special populations, we will often have people in our sessions and gyms who have come or been referred to help them improve mental wellbeing.